Tuesday, February 26, 2013

 Current view of the memorial stone

 Lasana passed away on 18 March 1982 at the age of 68.
-Dungko lived to a ripe old age of 104 and passed away on 28 December 1999.
-Both are buried in the northwest corner of the piece of land Dungko first set foot on from Pulutan.
-The burial ground is just a stone throw away from Wesley Pai's current residential house.
+Dungko lived to a long and remarkable life, reaching the age of 104 before passing away on 28 December 1999.
+Both Dungko and Lasana are buried in the northwest corner of the land where Dungko first arrived after leaving Pulutan.
+The final resting place lies just a stone's throw from Wesley Pai's current residence.

 Monday, February 11, 2013

-My cousin Yee Sze Moi, her husband John Phang and son and daughter; Uncle Wesley Pai and Aunti Jainah and my sister.
+My cousin Yee Sze Moi, her husband John Phang and son and daughter; Uncle Wesley Pai and Aunty Jainah and my sister.

 We had a great time talking about history and current issues including current political scenario and development.

-Deep in conversation between my sister and Aunti Jainah
+Deep in conversation between my sister and Aunty Jainah

 Two generations.
-Sam and Paul with their 14-year old Aunti Crystal Henley Rampas, sister of Jo-anna Henley Rampas.
+Sam and Paul with their 14-year old Aunty Crystal Henley Rampas, sister of Jo-anna Henley Rampas.

 Saturday, February 09, 2013

-Chapter 8: The China Man Who Married a Dusun - 2
+Chapter 8: The China Man Who Married a Dusun - Part 2

-This Friday, I met another uncle of mine, Wesley Dungko Pai in Kampong Ponohuon, Kiulu.
-He is the eldest son of Dungko Gumpai, a brother of my grandmother.
-He told us that he had decided to change the naming system of the Dungko's clan beginning from his generation by adopting the surname Pai, a short form for Gumpai.
-From him, we were told more about my grandfather.
+On Friday, 08.02.2013, I met another uncle of mine, Wesley Dungko Pai, in Kampong Ponohuon, Kiulu.
+He is the eldest son of Dungko Gumpai - a brother of my grandmother.
+Uncle Wesley shared that he had decided to change the naming tradition of the Dungko's clan, beginning with his generation, by adopting the surname Pai - a shortened form for "Gumpai".
+Through him, we also learnt more about my grandfather.

 6 4' 46.01"N, 116 17' 8.27"E